 Ginger: I wonder, Sharon, listening to you talking and listening to you explaining in depth what makes quality work, why so few of us actually experience this in our everyday lives.

-Sharon: There’s a whole bunch of different factors, actually.
+Professor Sharon Parker: There’s a whole bunch of different factors, actually.
 One of it comes down to a misunderstanding sometimes by managers about how to actually manage people well and [03:00] how to design good work for people.
 Just as an example, we did some research where we actually got people to create some work for people and then we looked at the quality of that work.

 And people have this sort of natural tendency to design what we call Taylorist jobs.
 You would know from after the Industrial Revolution, people came to work in factories.
 And Frederick Taylor came along and sort of invented the assembly line and really created work that was really, really narrow for people.